-- It depends.
-Because there are so many variables that will determine the overall cost (e.g., type/nature of service offered, the length and scope of services, the timeframe of the services relative to the client’s objectives, the client’s ability to pay, the individual coach assigned to the client), we provide an introductory consultation for $175 for the first hour to address the immediate questions and concerns a client may have, then outline exactly what those customized future costs would be.
-For some, the $175 will be the only fee ever paid; for others, the total cost could be several hundred to several thousand dollars.
+It depends.
+Because there are so many variables that will determine the overall cost (e.g., type/nature of service offered, the length and scope of services, the timeframe of the services relative to the client’s objectives, the client’s ability to pay, the individual coach assigned to the client), we provide a 2-hour introductory Financial Health Assessment (FHA). for only $195 (single) or $295 (married).
+For some, the FHA fee will be the only fee ever paid; for others, the total cost could be several hundred to several thousand dollars.
 Everyone is different.
 But two things we can promise….1. whatever we quote, we KNOW you can afford and 2. if you follow our advice in a timely manner, you WILL receive the value for the fees paid.
-Furthermore the $175 will be credited toward the purchase of any package of services quoted.
+Furthermore the FHA fee will be credited toward the purchase of any package of coaching services quoted.
 AND, to further illustrate our affordability, we offer a 100 day guarantee.

 You’re getting a one-on-one, confidential, high-level professional financial assessment and diagnostic service.
-Most importantly, we will address your pressing questions and provide recommendations and advice in the limited time we spend with you.
-If you want to consider coaching by the hour beyond the one-hour introductory consultation or as an ongoing service, we will also prescribe precisely what deliverables and solutions are the best fit (see What We Do), and what timetable and/or costs are involved in a customized coaching plan/package.
+For more information on the FHA, click here.
+Most importantly, over the course of the two hour meeting, we will address your pressing questions and provide recommendations and advice in the limited time we spend with you.
+If you want to consider coaching by the hour beyond the two-hour FHA or as an ongoing service, we will also prescribe precisely what deliverables and solutions are the best fit (see What We Do), and what timetable and/or costs are involved in a customized coaching plan/package.

 Great question.
 If you’re physically sick and urgently need medical treatment, you typically get the treatment you need; then figure out how to pay for it.
 When you urgently need financial health, hiring a coach, the cost associated with it, and how it’s paid for are all integral to the financial “treatment” plan itself.
 In other words, we’ll find the money or show you how to pay for the services based on your own numbers.
 For some, it may mean sacrificing a discretionary expense, like dining out or cutting back on entertainment.
 If it’s REALLY important, you’ll make a way.
 It’s amazing how people say they can’t afford a financial coach, yet somehow can afford a $200/month cable bill.
 What’s the priority?
 One thing’s for sure: cable TV will NOT guide your financial health and lead you to financial freedom.
 If you genuinely cannot afford us, we’ll be the first to let you know.
 We have no incentive to have you hire us only to find you’re in deeper over your head.
 Generally, if you don’t currently have an income, then now is NOT the time to hire a coach.
 But, if you have a steady income, then it’s up to us to demonstrate how you can pay for coaching.
 Because, quality coaching by design will more than pay for itself!